MBPP Plus

 What categories does MBPP Plus cover?

-MBPP Plus is categorized under code and reasoning.
+MBPP Plus is categorized under reasoning and code.
 The benchmark evaluates text models.

 More evaluations to explore